-Research on malaria and mosquito transmission in Western Kenya, bacterial and viral diarrheal disease and mosquito-borne hemorrhagic fever has continued at the P3 lab in Nairobi Office and at the KEMRI (Kenya Medical Research Institute) Production Department.
-In Kwale, epidemiological research of schistosomiasis haematobium has been conducted.
-As the "The Project for Development of Rapid Diagnostics and the Establishment of an Alert System for Outbreaks of Yellow Fever and Rift Valley Fever in Kenya" of JST-JICA (SATREPS) launched in March 2012, we completed setting up two KEMRI labs at the KEMRI Production Department and in Busia.
-Meanwhile, a lab for seroepidemiology project focusing on NTD (neglected tropical diseases) was set up with a fund by Japan Science and Technology Agency, and the project started in April 2013.
+Western Kenya, Research on bacterial and viral diarrheal disease and mosquito-borne hemorrhagic fever are continuing in the laboratories at the P3 lab in Nairobi Office and at the Kenva Medical Research Institute, Production Department.

+In Kwale, epidemiological research of maternal child health are being conducted.
+As the "The Project for Development of Rapid Diagnostics and the Establishment of an Alert System for Outbreaks of Yellow Fever and Rift Valley Fever in Kenya" of JICA-AMED SATREPS Project launched in March 2012, we completed setting up two KEMRI labs at the KEMRI Production Department and in Busia.
+The mSOS system (mobile SMS-based disease outbreak alert system) was established at the Ministry of Health..
+A lab. for seroepidemiology project focusing on NTDs (neglected tropical diseases) was set up with funding by the Japan Science and Technology Agency (JST) (1st phase: 2009-2011, 2nd phase:2011-2016).
+The 3rd phase started in Nov.
+2015.

-5.Educational Programs
+5. Educational Programs

-Three researchers and doctors from Kenya graduated from the Master of Tropical Medicine at the Institute of Tropical Medicine in Nagasaki.
-Every year, we give opportunities for three graduate students to study in the field in Kenya from the School of International Health Development at Nagasaki University.
-We also have accepted students from medical school students from Osaka University Osaka City University, and Shiga University of Medical Science for field trainings.
+Five medical doctors from Kenya graduated from "the Master of Tropical Medicine at the Institute of Tropical Medicine in Nagasaki".
+Two Kenyan students are currently enrolled in graduate school of the "Program for Nurturing Global Leaders in Tropical and Emerging Communicable Diseases" at the Institute of Tropical Medicine.
+Every year, we give opportunities for three master students from "The Nagasaki University School of Tropical Medicine and Global Health" to study in Kenya.
+We also have accepted medical school students from Osaka University, Osaka City University and Shiga University of Medical Science and so on for field trainings.